- Download our Moving to South Africa Guide (PDF)

 Mostly found in the suburbs, freestanding houses are favoured by families for the indoor and outdoor space they afford.
 Though pricier than other types of accommodation, freestanding houses offer space, comfort and privacy.

-Townhouses, rowhouses, and semi-detached houses are all terms used to refer to compact multi-storey homes that are joined to an adjacent house on either one or both sides.
+Townhouses, rowhouses, and semi-detached houses are all terms used to refer to compact multi-storey homes that are joined to an adjacent house on one or two sides.
 These usually have small gardens and are more affordable than large freestanding houses.

 Security complexes, also known as gated communities, are secure housing developments with controlled entry.
 Complexes typically have a variety of housing types, ranging from apartments to townhouses to standalone family homes.
 There are also often shared facilities such as communal pools, outdoor braai areas, parks and clubhouses.